 (b) If the requester fails to pay the fee within 60 days of the date on which the public body informed the requester of the fee, or fails to pay the fee within 60 days of the date on which the public body informed the requester of the denial of the fee waiver, the public body shall close the request.

 (4)(a) A public body may request additional information or clarification from a requester of public records for the purpose of expediting the public body’s response to the request.
-If the public body has requested additional information or clarification in good faith, the public body’s obligation to further complete its response to the request is suspended until the requester provides the requested information or clarification or affirmatively declines to provide that information or clarification. (b) If the requester fails to respond within 60 days to a good faith request from the public body for information or clarification, the public body shall close the request.
+If the public body has requested additional information or clarification in good faith, the public body’s obligation to further complete its response to the request is suspended until the requester provides the requested information or clarification or affirmatively declines to provide that information or clarification.

+(b)(i) To facilitate a requester’s reply to a public body’s request for additional information or clarification, a requester may inquire about the way a public body maintains, catalogs, or preserves its records.
+The public body shall in good faith provide the requested information or inform the requester that it is declining to provide the information.
+Providing requested information in good faith to a requester includes, but is not limited to, doing so for the purpose of expediting a request, assisting with narrowing a request or to make it more concise, or to reduce the cost of completing the request; and

+(b)(ii) A public body’s ability to suspend its completion of a request while waiting for additional information or clarification from a requester shall not occur until it in good faith either provides the information requested from a requester or declines to provide the information.
+A public body may offer the type of information described in subjection (b)(i) to a requester without a request for information from a requester at any point to improve the public records request process.

+(c) For public records requests of electronic records, such as email, metadata, and structured data, a public body shall work in good faith with a requester to establish time periods, key words, and search terms, and to share any non-exempt names of record senders and recipients.
+For electronic records other than metadata, where a public body has the appropriate search technology, the public body shall provide all available, non-confidential metadata and field definition information upon the request of a requester to better understand an electronic record, such as names, titles, field listings, definitions of those fields, terms, headings, systems, processes, forms, and other information relevant to a request.

+(d) If the requester fails to respond within 60 days to a good faith request from the public body for information or clarification and subject to subsections (4)(b) and (4)(c), the public body shall close the request.

 (5) As soon as reasonably possible but not later than 10 business days after the date by which a public body is required to acknowledge receipt of the request under ORS 192.324, a public body shall: